younessssssss/Bazel-React-Monorepo-Example/README.md

 As a software engineer, I've often encountered challenges when working with web development frameworks due to the layers of abstraction they introduce.
 Understanding how the source code gets transformed into an executable is essential for effective software engineering.
 This repository aims to address this by showcasing the use of Bazel, a powerful build tool, for orchestrating multiple web development projects within a monorepository.

+For a more detailed explanation and insights into the concepts used in this project, please refer to our accompanying blog post [here](https://younessssssss.github.io/2023/09/22/getting-started-with-bazel-for-web-developper.html).

 ## Project Structure

 The project structure follows the principles discussed in the accompanying blog post.
 Here's a brief overview of the key directories: